typelevel/typelevel.github.com/src/blog/deriving-instances-1.md

 In other words, we just use the built-in addition function.

+@:style(bulma-notification)
-<div class="side-note">If you want to know more about applications of abstract algebra in programming, especially in <em>spire</em>, head over to YouTube and watch <a href="http://www.youtube.com/watch?v=xO9AoZNSOH4">an introduction by Tom Switzer</a>.</div>
+If you want to know more about applications of abstract algebra in programming, especially in *spire*, head over to YouTube and watch [an introduction by Tom Switzer](http://www.youtube.com/watch?v=xO9AoZNSOH4).
+@:@

 ## Composing instances